manupsunny/PinLock/Readme.md

 ### Usage

-First, add PinLock dependency to your `build.gradle`
+First, add PinLock dependency to your `build.gradle`.
+PinLock is available in both Maven and jCenter.
 ```
 compile 'com.manusunny:pinlock:1.1.0'
 ```